njfamirm/blog/site/en/blog/eleventy-folder-structure-guide.md

 ## Introduction

-Welcome to the exciting world of Eleventy, a powerful and flexible static site generator based on jamstack!
+Welcome to the exciting world of [Eleventy](https://www.11ty.dev/){target="_blank"}, a powerful and flexible static site generator based on jamstack!
 Whether you're a seasoned developer or just starting out, understanding how to effectively organize your Eleventy project is crucial for efficiency and scalability.
 In this guide, we'll embark on a journey from the simplicity of Eleventy's default folder structure to the sophistication of a customized setup tailored for more complex projects.

 ## In-Depth Look at Eleventy's Basic Setup